 The Modern Slavery Act 2015 (“the Act”) came into effect on 29 October 2015 and requires those entities carrying on a business or part of a business in the UK, supplying goods or services, and having an annual turnover of £36 million or more to disclose information regarding the steps they have taken to eradicate slavery and human trafficking from their supply chain as well as within their own organisation during the previous financial year.

 Modern Slavery Act Statement

 We are committed to good corporate citizenship and the highest ethical standards.
-To fulfil these requirements, we establish and maintain systems and controls to ensure that slavery and related human trafficking do not form part of the supply chain.
+To fulfil these commitments, we establish and maintain systems and controls to ensure that slavery and related human trafficking do not form part of the supply chain.

 AAH Pharmaceuticals is the largest pharmaceutical wholesaler in the UK, with approximately 3,800 employees and 16 locations across the UK.
 AAH is the UK's leading distributor of pharmaceutical and healthcare products and services to pharmacies, hospitals and doctors.
 As well as health and beauty products, fine fragrances, Pharmacy and General Sales List medicines AAH offers an extensive and competitively priced range of OTC goods many of which are sourced outside of the UK.